 MOD MNG/30/1

-5.67 Additional allocation: in Mongolia, Kyrgyzstan and Turkmenistan, the band 130-148.5 kHz is also allocated to the radionavigation service on a secondary basis.
+5.67 Additional allocation: in Kyrgyzstan and Turkmenistan, the band 130-148.5 kHz is also allocated to the radionavigation service on a secondary basis.
 Within and between these countries this service shall have an equal right to operate.
-(WRC-07)
+(WRC-19)

 Reasons: There is no radionavigation service usage in the band 130-148.5 kHz in Mongolia.
 Therefore, the name of Mongolia is no longer required in this footnote.